 Figure 1.
 Multiple axes of diet-cancer interactions.
 Different aspects of dietary intake (e.g., energetic intake, macro- and micro-nutrients, meal frequency) influence (blue) a variety of body systems, including nutrient metabolism (nutrient availability, breakdown of macronutrients, metabolite synthesis), nutrient-sensitive signalling (insulin signalling, steroid hormone production, oxidative stress responses), and the gut microbiome and immunity, and can self-regulate through hunger and satiety signalling.
 These systems are highly integrated and can influence cancer (red) in essentially all stages, altering incidence among the population and disease outcomes in affected individuals.

 Figure 2.
 Low circulating glucose mediates the effects of CR, fasting, and fasting-mimicking diets.
 Many of the most effective dietary interventions aim to reduce circulating glucose, which leads to mobilization and catabolism of glycogen, and subsequent lipid mobilization and catabolism following depletion of glycogen stores.
 This results in the accumulation of acetyl-CoA and the production of ketone bodies (e.g., beta-hydroxybutyrate (BOHB), acetone, acetoacetate) through ketogenesis.
 Lowered circulating glucose mediates some of the mechanisms observed in these diets through lowered insulin signalling, activation of tumor suppressor genes, and inhibition of glycolysis; however, ketone bodies have been proven to induce stress resistance factors and inhibit the growth of certain cancers regardless of glucose levels.
 Moreover, many observed effects, such as improvements in immunosurveillance, remain mechanistically unknown and may be associated with a metabolic shift towards more energetically conserved states during nutrient or caloric restriction.

+Figure 3.
+The pipeline for precision nutrition in cancer therapy.
+Precision nutrition is an approach to personalized nutrition that takes into account an individual's unique genetic, physiological, and lifestyle factors to develop customized dietary plans and interventions that optimize health outcomes.
+This approach uses a combination of advanced technologies, including genomics, metabolomics, and microbiomics, to better understand an individual's unique nutritional needs and to provide targeted recommendations for dietary changes, nutrient supplementation, and other lifestyle modifications.
+The goal of precision nutrition is to provide individuals with a more personalized and effective approach to improving their health and well-being, while also helping to prevent or manage chronic diseases such as obesity, diabetes, and heart disease.

 Tables

+Table 1.
+Pre-clinical studies supporting evidence for dietary interventions in cancer.